Ms2001ucme/StudyBuddy/README.md

 - **Backend:** Python, Django
 - **Database:** SQLite (or any database you used)
 - **Others:** Bootstrap for styling, Any third-party libraries or APIs

 ## Installation and Setup

-5. Installation and Setup
-Provide step-by-step instructions to help others set up and run the project.

-markdown
-Copy code
-## Installation and Setup

 1. Clone the repository: